qiime2/docs/source/16s-overview.md

 Taxonomy assignment functions are in the [`feature-classifier` plugin](https://docs.qiime2.org/2018.6/plugins/available/feature-classifier/).

 The first way to assign taxonomy _aligns reads to reference databases directly_.
 It can be used with the [`classify-consensus-blast`](https://docs.qiime2.org/2018.6/plugins/available/feature-classifier/classify-consensus-blast/) or [`classify-consensus-vsearch`](https://docs.qiime2.org/2018.6/plugins/available/feature-classifier/classify-consensus-vsearch/) methods.
-These two methods differ in the type of alignment method that they use but both use the _consensus_ approach of taxonomy assignment which searches the database for matches to a query sequence (can be any database as long as it included an accompanying taxonomy with greengenes format).
-The top `maxaccepts` hits in the database are retained if they have `≥ perc-identity` to the query.
-The taxonomy is assigned based on `min-consensus` agreement between the two starting at the Kingdom and continue until assignments no longer agree.
+These two methods differ in the type of alignment method that they use (BLAST+ local  alignment vs. VSEARCH global alignment).
+Both use the _consensus_ approach of taxonomy assignment, which means that they search the database for matches to a query sequence and assign taxonomy based on the consensus between all of the suitable hits.
+More technically, the top `maxaccepts` hits in the database are retained if they have ≥ `perc-identity` to the query.
+Then, taxonomy is assigned at each taxonomic level if at least `min-consensus` hits agree on the assignment, starting at the Kingdom level and continuing until there is no longer enough agreement to assign taxonomy.

 The second way uses trained _machine learning classifiers to assign likely taxonomies to reads_, and can be used through the  [`fit-classifier-sklearn`](https://docs.qiime2.org/2018.6/plugins/available/feature-classifier/fit-classifier-sklearn/) or [`fit-classifier-naive-bayes`](https://docs.qiime2.org/2018.6/plugins/available/feature-classifier/fit-classifier-naive-bayes/) functions.
 These two functions differ in the type of machine learning model that they use.

-@Bod - are my two "these two functions differ in..." statements correct?
-@CD - Yes, but I added a bit more.
-Might be good to get Nic to give it a final glance incase I missed something here too.

 The machine learning-based methods require training a classifier for your data's 16S region and sequencing primers.
 This training step is particularly computationally heavy, but in most cases you can simply download some pre-trained taxonomy classifiers [on the QIIME 2 data resources page](https://docs.qiime2.org/2018.6/data-resources/).
 The ["Training feature classifiers with q2-feature-classifier"](https://docs.qiime2.org/2018.6/tutorials/feature-classifier/) covers how to train a classifier and use it to classify sequences (i.e. assign them a taxonomy).